Swati Popat Vats

 Swati Popat (née Vats) is an Indian educationist, parenting mentor, entrepreneur, and author in the field of early childhood education.
 Her areas of expertise are child psychology, pedagogy, and curriculum development.
 She is the president at the Early Childhood Association (ECA) India and the Association for Primary Education and Research (APER) India.
-She also serves as the president of the Podar Education Networkand is the founder and director of Podar Jumbo Kids and Podar Prep.
+She also serves as the president of the Podar Education Network and is the founder and director of Podar Jumbo Kids and Podar Prep.

 Vats has received recognition for her contributions to education, both domestically and internationally.

 Career

 Educationist

 Vats has been in the field of education for 38 years.
 She holds several positions in the education sector globally.
 These include the President of Podar Education Network, Early Years Consultant, Series Editor for the Cambridge International Early Years Program in India, and serving on the advisory board of Cambridge University Press and Assessment South Asia.

 She is also a Global member of the Think Tank of Kidzania.
 She is the founder expert on the world's first video-based parenting website Born Smart which helps parents understand and nurture brain development in the first 1000 days.

 She has also designed ECE curriculum for multiple global preps.